top of page

 Our 5-element Qigong (or Ch'i Kung), is also known as 'Roots & Branches', and the video is from TCF's Roots & Branches DVD.
 It is a wonderful description of Qi.
 Although Qi (or Ch'i) sounds a bit like the Chi in Tai Chi, it is a different Chinese word.
 Often translated as 'energy', or even 'life force', it can also mean 'breath'.
 So Qigong is 'cultivation of Qi', but can also simply be called 'breath work'.

-We teach Qigong in classes which typically focus in each class on just one particular energy / emotion, represented by a particular "element" in the Chinese system, and also associated with a particular season.
-There are 5 seasons / elements / energies / emotions:
+We teach Qigong in classes which typically focus in each class on just one particular "element" in the Chinese system.
+Or you can join TCF's 'at home' seasonal 'tunings'.

-• Winter = Water = Courage / Strength (or Fear / Anxiety as their negatives)
+• Water = Winter = Courage / Strength (Fear / Anxiety the negatives)

-• Summer = Fire = Joy / Excitement (or Out of Control / Carelessness as their negatives)
+• Fire = Summer = Joyful / Carefree (Out of Control / Careless the negatives)

-• Harvest = Earth = Love / Nurture (or Disgust / Shame as their negatives)
+• Earth = Harvest = Love / Nurture (Disgust / Shame the negatives)

 bottom of page